Homebrew/homebrew-cask/CONTRIBUTING.md

 ## Getting Set Up To Contribute

-1. Fork the repository in GitHub with the 'Fork' button
+1. Fork the repository in GitHub with the `Fork` button
 2. Add your GitHub fork as a remote for your homebrew-cask Tap

 ```bash